-Share based compensation expense totalled \$168,667 for the Quarter compared to \$32,069 for the same quarter in Fiscal 2020.
-This increase is primarily related to the increase in the estimated fair value of the options earned, and the fair value of Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") earned and recognized during the Quarter compared to the same quarter in Fiscal 2020.
+Share based compensation increased to \$368,650 for the Year compared to \$99,033 for Fiscal 2020.
+This increase is primarily related to the increase in the estimated fair value of the options earned, and the fair value of Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") earned and recognized during the Year compared to Fiscal 2020.
 The DSU and RSU Plans were approved by the shareholders in February 2021.
+Consistent with the Year and for similar reasons, share based compensation increased to \$143,980 during the Quarter compared to \$30,031 in the same quarter in Fiscal 2020.